arocull/MC-Majik/README.md

 ## Installation
 ### Applying the datapack
 The folder these files are inside of is the datapack itself to allow for easy installation and testing.
-Simply place the parent folder into the `datapacks` in a Minecraft world and the datapack should be loaded.
+Simply place the parent folder into the `datapacks` folder inside a Minecraft world file and the datapack should be loaded.
 Feel free to delete .git and accompanying files to lighten the disk space it takes if you're making copies (or make a build function if you like).

 ### Editing